-However, if you are going to replace parts for your transmission, I always recommend that you install new components and never install used parts if possible.
-Remember that most of these transmissions are old and are starting to get worn out and the price for new parts are not very high.
+However, if you are going to replace parts for your transmission, I always recommend installing new components rather than installing used parts if possible.
+Remember that most of these transmissions are already old and worn, so it’s worth getting new parts in most cases.

 1. Brand New Transmissions & Parts

-If you are looking either for just any parts for your 700r4 transmission or are looking for a brand new transmission, I can recommend that you check it out on Amazon if you live in the USA or Europe.
+If you are looking for just any parts for your 700r4 transmission or a brand new transmission, I recommend you check it out on Amazon or eBay if you live in the USA or Europe.
 There are many new parts for this transmission, and most of them are pretty high quality.

 Check the recent customer reviews of the part to get an idea of the quality of the product.
-To see the parts, you can go to Amazon either by clicking Here or checking the ad down below.
+To see the parts, you can go to Amazon by clicking Here.

-If you are looking for used transmissions, you can either find them online or because they are pretty standard, you can probably find them in any junkyard near you.
-Remember to check the transmission closely before you make your purchase.
+If you are looking for a used transmission, you can find it online.
+You can probably also find one at any nearby junkyard.
+Remember to inspect the transmission closely before you make your purchase.
 Try to get as much information as possible about it, like the mileage, how many transmission fluid replacements were done, etc.